-Detailed clinical data and pathology annotations, biopsy, endoscopy data associated with the Crohn’s disease serum, plasma and PBMC biofluid samples is provided to a valued customer for discovery, development and research.
+Moreover, detailed clinical annotations associated with the Crohn’s disease bio-fluid samples is provided to a valued customer for discovery, development and research.

 Crohn’s Disease Overview

-Inflammation caused by Crohn’s disease can involve different areas of the digestive tract in different people.
-Crohn’s disease most commonly occurs in the small intestine and the colon.
-It can affect any part of the gastrointestinal tract (GI) from the mouth to the anus.
-Most commonly Crohn’s disease affects the end of the small bowel (terminal ileum) and the beginning of the colon.
-Inflammation of the intestine can skip, or leave normal areas in between patches of diseased intestine.
+However, it can affect any part of the gastrointestinal tract (GI) from the mouth to the anus.
+Most commonly, Crohn’s disease affects the end of the small bowel (terminal ileum) and the beginning of the colon.
+Furthermore, inflammation of the intestine can skip, or leave normal areas in between patches of diseased intestine.

 Some people are genetically predisposed to develop ileal Crohn’s disease.
-Crohn’s disease can involve some parts of the GI tract and skip other parts.
-Crohn’s disease can affect the entire thickness of the bowel wall.
+Moreover, Crohn’s disease can involve some parts of the GI tract and skip other parts.
+In addition, Crohn’s disease can affect the entire thickness of the bowel wall.

-More research about Crohn’s disease is necessary.
-Researchers aren’t sure how it begins, who is most likely to develop it, or how to best manage it.
-Despite major treatment advances in the last several decades, no cure is available yet.
+Furthermore, more research about Crohn’s disease is necessary.
+Specifically, researchers aren’t sure how it begins, who is most likely to develop it, or how to best manage it.
+Despite major treatment advances in the last several decades, unfortunately, no cure is available yet.

 Signs and Symptoms of Crohn’s Disease